 The Board holds regular meetings and is expected to meet periodically throughout the year.
 Timetables for Board and Committee meetings are agreed annually in advance.
-Directors' attendance at meetings this year is set out in the Directors' Report section of the 2020 Annual Report.
+Directors' attendance at meetings this year is set out in the Directors' Report section of the 2021 Annual Report.
 Information for Board meetings are prepared and circulated in advance.
-Senior Executives are regularly involved in Board discussions.
+Members of the Leadership Team and Senior Management are regularly involved in Board discussions.

-Day to day management of the operations of the Company is delegated by the Board to the Executive Chairman and Senior Executives subject to the delegation of authority limits approved by the Board.
-Whilst retaining control of decision making on strategic matters and policy, the Board has delegated to Senior Executives responsibility for:
+Day to day management of the operations of the Company is delegated by the Board to the Executive Chairman and the Leadership Team subject to the delegation of authority limits approved by the Board.
+Whilst retaining control of decision making on strategic matters and policy, the Board has delegated to the Leadership Team responsibility for: